QuasarApp/CQtDeployer/CONTRIBUTING.md

 * Realize the task
 * Upon completion, create a Pull Request in the branch from which they are separated.
    Example:
-   I made corrections for version 1.5 and created branching from branch v1.5, which means that I should create a pull request to branch v1.5,
+I made corrections for version 1.5 and created a new branch from branch v1.5, which means that I should create a pull request to branch v1.5,
 * ( not necessary ) Before starting work on the Task, drag it to [inProgress](https://github.com/orgs/QuasarApp/projects) in projects

 ### Forbidden

 * Using 'push force'.
-All problems need to be solved by a new committee.
+All conflicts need to be solved by a new commite.
 * Push code directly to master.
 * Break the code design rules.
 If some aspect is not described, you need to write in the same style as it was written before you.
 * Move the code for no particular reason.